 Use of temporary GEDA P18S passenger lifts

-In order to ensure safe and step-free access to the footbridge for passengers, RECO once again chose to install two GEDA P18S temporary passenger lifts.
-To achieve enough stability in the bridge, the assembly was fitted with ballast blocks, with the mast sections of the GEDA lifts being anchored by struts that can be adjusted in length.
+In order to ensure safe and step-free access to the railway footbridge for passengers, RECO once again chose to install two GEDA P18S temporary passenger lifts.
+To achieve enough stability in the footbridge, the assembly was fitted with ballast blocks, with the mast sections of the GEDA lifts being anchored by struts that can be adjusted in length.

 Specialist in user-friendly accessibility solutions